 Bullish case

-More likely if P&C underwriting stays excellent, catastrophe losses remain manageable, net investment income keeps growing, Life Insurance premiums compound, and investors pay a mid-teens earnings multiple.
+More likely if P&C pricing stabilizes, catastrophe losses remain manageable, net investment income keeps growing, Life Insurance premiums compound, and investors pay a mid-teens earnings multiple.

 Chubb Limited research snapshot

-CB AI stock analysis currently reads Chubb Limited as a high-quality global property and casualty insurer with disciplined underwriting, a large investment portfolio, global scale, and long-tenured management.
-At the July 8, 2026 data cutoff, CB traded near $359.30 with a market capitalization near $139.36 billion.
-The business quality is strong, but the stock is near recent highs, so the forecast uses scenario ranges rather than a certain stock price prediction.
+CB AI stock analysis currently reads Chubb Limited as a high-quality global property and casualty insurer with disciplined underwriting, a large and growing investment portfolio, global diversification, and long-tenured management.
+At the August 2, 2026 data cutoff, CB traded near $350.68 with a market capitalization near $135.29 billion.
+Q2 2026 core operating income rose 14.6% to $2.84 billion and tangible book value per share rose 17.1% year over year, but management flagged soft conditions in large-account property that are spreading into parts of casualty.
+The forecast uses scenario ranges rather than a certain stock price prediction.
 This is informational research and not investment advice.

 Current price